jeff0167/Data_And_Things/README.md

 - 10 (Exercises in recommender systems)
 - 11 (Exercises in neural network and deep learning 2)
 - 12 (rag_task)
+- 13 (explain)
 - 14 (Exercise in fairness in machine learning)
----
-- to do
-- 13 (explain)

-# Homework

-TSA_Task

-- Bonus task?

-Exercises In Classification 1

-- needs refactoring,
-- maybe add confusion matrixes to same plot

-Exercises In Classification 2

-- 1.8 (Optional)

-pdm_task

-- might need a review

-MLOPS exercises

-- might need a review
-- also should have mlflow

-mlflow_task

 ## Notes